Nick-Chapman/honesty/README.md

 Many 6502 emulators already exist, including some in Haskell.
 I am coding this one for the fun and challenge of it.
 And with the hope that the resulting code will have some kind of elegence.

 So far the disassember is complete.
-Working on the emulator...
+Working on the emulator... [emulator complete!]
-Maybe when it's working, I will attempt a full NES.
+Maybe when it's working, I will attempt a full NES. [yup, this is started now!]

 #### Following these tutorials and references: